 - Cornstarch - Tossing the chicken with cornstarch before cooking not only helps it to brown nicely in the pan, but it thickens the sauce.

 - Ginger and Garlic - The recipe will work without these, but they add so much flavor that I strongly encourage you to put in the couple of extra minutes it takes to prepare them.
 Be sure the ginger is very finely diced or grated before using it.
+And if you can't get enough of these flavors, be sure to also check out my Ginger Chicken Stir-fry.

 - Toasted Sesame Oil - Look for this in the Asian / international aisle at the grocery store.
 It should be dark in color.